Information for Australians

 Staying safe when there are demonstrations or civil unrest

-Protest activity has been widespread with security services responding, there have been fatalities and injuries.
+Protest activity continues to be widespread in many forms with security services responding, there have been fatalities and injuries.

 Authorities may consider you a protester just for being nearby, watching or taking photos.
 Even if you didn’t participate.
 Don't get involved in protests.
 Even if you support or agree with the demonstrators.
 You could be injured, arrested or jailed.
 Even peaceful protests can quickly turn violent.
 Riot police may cordon off roads.